Please select from the following questions.

 Does CARES retain old XML and file submission result records?

-Beginning January 2019, we will only archive the last year's data.
+Beginning July 2020, we will only archive the last six month's data.
 All files and data before that will be deleted.